Oral Health

 What is a Dental Hygienist?

 Dental hygienists are licensed according to state law.
-Most have a minimum of an associate’s degree, while others have a bachelor's or master's in the profession.
+They must attend an accredited dental hygiene program to apply for licensure.
+Most have a minimum of an associate’s degree, while others have a bachelor’s or master’s degree in dental hygiene.

 What Does a Dental Hygienist Do?

-• Taking x-rays that help identify tooth and jaw problems
+• Taking X-rays of your mouth to help identify tooth and jaw problems

 • Applying sealants and fluoride treatment